venexia/CHARGE2023/code/README.md

-This directory contains the code for this project.
+This directory contains the code for the practicals.